L1fescape/AWESOM-0/README.md

 # AWESOM-0
 > Hey there have you heard about my robot friend?
 He's metal and small and doesn't judge me at all.

-Meet AWESOM-0, you're friendly neighborhood irc bot!
+Meet AWESOM-0, you're friendly neighborhood IRC bot!
 Similar to [Hubot](http://hubot.github.com/), AWESOM-0 responds to a variety of commands that are defined in a folder called <code>scripts</code>.

 ## Examples